Improved constraints on modified Newtonian gravity from Cassini radio tracking data: Acknowledgments

 \section{Acknowledgments}

 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
-HD is supported by a Royal Society University Research Fellowship (grant no. 211046).\\ $\copyright$ 2026.
-All rights reserved.
+HD is supported by a Royal Society University Research Fellowship (grant no. 211046).